deciduously/blispr/README.md

 The most significant differnence at this stage is my use of the more Rust-friendly [Pest](https://pest.rs) instead of the book author's own [mpc](https://github.com/orangeduck/mpc).
 I may try to write an alternate branch using that parser to compare.
 The resulting code is pretty similar but `mpc` specifies the grammar inside the source file whereas `pest` keeps it in a separate `src/blispr.pest`.

-Most other differneces stem from this library choice as well, making this library different enough that I can't accurately call this a port of that tutorial.
-It's just the world's latest unnecessy-est lisp!
+Most other differences stem from this library choice as well, making this library different enough that I can't accurately call this a port of that tutorial.
+It's just the world's latest unnecessary-est lisp!

 ## Requirements